 Albert Almora Jr. ran for Schwarber.
 The speedy Almora took second as Kris Bryant flied out to deep center.
 Rizzo was given an intentional walk and the batter was switch-hitter Ben Zobrist, who had been hitless so far in the game.
 With a 1-and-2 count, Zobrist slapped a cut fastball from Shaw down the left-field line for a double as Almora scored standing up.
 (This moment in the game earned Zobrist the World Series MVP award.)
 After Zobrist’s hit, Addison Russell was intentionally walked.
 With the bases loaded, Miguel Montero, the Cubs third catcher of the game, ripped a single into left field.
 Rizzo scored, and the Cubs led 8-6.
 Francona removed Shaw from the game and called on one of his starters, Trevor Bauer, who struck out Jason Heyward and got Javier Baez on a fly ball.

 With the Cubs three outs away from ending their 108-year World Series championship drought, Maddon sent in pitcher Carl Edwards Jr. to face the Indians.
 After getting the first two outs, Edwards walked Brandon Guyer, who took second base on defensive indifference.
 Rajai Davis singled to center field and Guyer scored to cut the Cubs’ lead to one run.
 With a runner on first and two outs, Maddon pulled Edwards and brought in Mike Montgomery.
-The batter was Michael Martinez, who was making his first plate appearance of the game after replacing Coco Crisp defensively in the eighth inning.
+The batter was Michael Martinez, who was making his first plate appearance after replacing Coco Crisp defensively in the eighth inning.
+On any pitch, either team could have won the World Series with one swing of the bat.
 On a one-strike count, Martinez hit a dribbler toward third base.
 Kris Bryant scooped it up and threw out Martinez to end the game, and end the Cubs’ 108 years of futility.
 They were the 2016 World Series champions.